 This post may contain affiliate links.
 I may earn a small commission from purchases made through them, at no additional cost to you, which helps keep this content free.
 (Full disclosure)

 Thank you to Prego and Walmart for sponsoring this post.
-The content and original recipe come solely from Wholesome Yum.
+All opinions are my own.

-Why the Italians have so many warm comfort food dishes, I have no idea – I mean, it doesn’t even get that cold in Italy – but I’m not complaining.
-That just gives me an excuse to transform their classic favorites into healthy, low carb and gluten-free versions.
+Why the Italians have so many warm comfort food dishes, I have no idea.
+I mean, it doesn’t even get that cold in Italy.
+But, I’m not complaining!
+That just gives me an excuse to transform their classic favorites into healthy, gluten-free, low carb recipes.

 Of course, my top priority with my easy stuffed peppers idea was how to keep it simple, without too many ingredients.
 Making your own marinara sauce is delicious, so if you have the time to do it for this recipe, by all means go for it.
 But I’ll be the first to admit, there is definitely something to be said for convenience sometimes.

 Fortunately, marinara is the kind of thing that can be store bought without having weird or artificial ingredients in it – yay!
 I picked up a jar of Prego Farmers’ Market Classic Marinara to include in my recipe.
 It’s made mostly with the same ingredients I’d use if I were making my own from farmer’s market produce – vine-ripened tomatoes, garlic, basil, olive oil, black pepper, salt, and oregano.
 I definitely would have omitted the cane sugar in a homemade version, but the amount is so small that it really doesn’t raise the carb count much.